Scientific Name

 Light: This cactus likes full sun.
 It can handle partial shade but thrives in direct sunlight during the summer.
 A sunny window is a good spot to grow S. hamatus indoors.
 Rotate the pot a quarter turn every week or two to encourage balanced growth.
 If possible, get your cactus outdoors from spring to fall.

-Soil: S. hamatus does not like to have "wet feet" and needs to be grown in well-draining soil.
-Use commercial soil mixes for cacti or make your own mix.
+Soil: S. hamatus does not like "wet feet" and needs to be grown in well-draining soil.
+You can use commercial soil mixes for cacti or make your own.

 Hardiness: During the active growth period, this cactus likes warm temperatures, while in winter, it likes cooler temperatures.
 S. hamatus can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Watering: From spring to fall, water thoroughly, but allow the soil to dry out before watering again.
+Watering: Water thoroughly from spring to fall, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.
-During the winter, when S. hamatus is dormant, give it just enough water to prevent shrinking.
+When S. hamatus is dormant in winter, give it just enough water to prevent shrinking.

 Repotting: While S. hamatus is young, it is recommended to repot each year in early spring.
 Once it matures, repot when your cactus is outgrowing its pot.

 Propagation: Using stem cuttings is the easiest method to propagate S. hamatus because seed propagation is a slow process.
-Take cuttings during the growing season of the cuctus.
-Spring and summer is the best time to sow the seeds.
+Take cuttings during the growing season.
+Spring and summer are the best time to sow the seeds.

 Learn more at How to Grow and Care for Cereus.